 Courses Can Help You Develop the Creative Skills That Web Designers Need

 And because so much of the web is text-based, learning about typography is also essential.
 By studying typography—which is the art of how words and texts look—you’ll learn how to use typefaces in ways that are creative and impactful.
-Having creative skills like color theory and typography can give your web designer career the momentum it needs for you to achieve success.
+Having creative skills like colour theory and typography can give your web designer career the momentum it needs for you to achieve success.